SeaseLtd/llm-search-quality-evaluation-tutorial/docker-services/vespa-init/VESPA-CHEETSHEET.md

 # Vespa Integration Cheatsheet

-If handling Vespa alone is consider difficult, with Compose it hardens a bit.
+If handling Vespa alone is difficult, with Compose it hardens a bit.
 Hence, here we add a summary of commands to ease things while inspecting, and testing the local Vespa integration environment.

 ---